hunterthesavage/job_application_agent/README.md

 - for the fallback known-good package, close the browser tab and then close the Command Prompt window that launched with the app

 ### Manual fallback setup

+Fallback Download Link if the other one did not install on this machine:

+- [Older Install Zip File](https://github.com/hunterthesavage/job_application_agent/releases/download/windows-portable-latest/JobApplicationAgent-windows-portable.zip) - known-good Windows recovery package

 If you are running directly from the repo instead of the portable package, use the existing Python-based setup: